 As part of the programme, our interactive website for teachers, www.jointhepod.org provides free lesson plans, practical activities, assemblies, games and information, all with cross curricular links and covering the topics of energy, waste, water, transport, biodiversity and climate science.

-Through initiatives like Switch Off Fortnight and Waste Week, the Pod runs national campaigns designed to help the whole school, parents and the local community to engage with an environmental message.
-Over 4,200 schools and 1.4 million children took part in the Pods 4th Switch Off Fortnight in November 2012 and more than 3700 schools took part in the first Pod Waste Week which first ran between 12-19 March in 2012.
+Thousands of schools take part in our national campaigns like Switch Off Fortnight and Waste Week, which are designed to help the whole school, parents and the local community to engage with an environmental message.
 Find out more about Pod campaigns.

-The Pod works with a number of key and influential partners to develop its resources and activities – partners like Eco-Schools, the Met Office and the British Science Association.
+The Pod works with a number of key and influential partners to develop its resources and activities – partners like Eco-Schools, the Met Office, Wastebuster and the British Trust for Ornithology.
 All activities on the Pod have been endorsed by Eco-Schools England, the largest environmental schools programme in the world.
 Completing any Pod activity will help with a school’s application for a bronze, silver and green flag Eco-Schools award.

 Through our Helping Hands volunteering programme, our employees have the opportunity to spend two days of company time each year supporting local community and environmental projects.